edgalbinski/The-Data-Behind-Developer-Pay-What-Drives-Market-Value-in-the-U.S.-Tech-Industry/README.md

 This project explores a key question for aspiring software developers:
 > **“What should developers focus on to maximize their market value in the U.S.?”**

-Leveraging data from a global developer survey, this analysis identifies which **skills, education levels, technologies, and work arrangements** have the strongest relationship with **compensation** in the United States.
+Leveraging data from the Stack Overflow Developer Survey, this analysis identifies which **skills, education levels, technologies, experience and work arrangements** have the strongest relationship with **compensation** in the United States.

-Key findings reveal that while **education and experience** play an important role, the **ability to work remotely**, **proficiency in modern technologies**, and **adaptability** are the most powerful drivers of long-term earning potential.
+Key findings reveal that while **education and experience** play an important role in specific stages of the developer's career, the **ability to work remotely**, **proficiency in modern technologies**, and **adaptability** are the most powerful drivers of long-term earning potential.

 ---